Last updated

 3. Salesforce

-Salesforce is a robust CRM platform for large enterprises, offering tools for sales, marketing, service, and analytics, with extensive scalability.
+Salesforce is a robust CRM platform designed for large enterprises, offering extensive tools but often overly complex and expensive for consulting teams of 20-50 people.

 Salesforce CRM Pipeline